cse110-fa21-group35/cse110-fa21-group35/admin/team.md

 # Group 35 - Eggcellent

 ### Sections of this Page

 1. [Branding](#branding)
 2. [Values](#values)
 3. [Project](#project)
 4. [Roster](#roster)

 # Branding

-We chose to use the icon of an egg as our team mascot and named our team *Eggcellent*.
+We chose to use the icon of an egg as our team mascot and named our team _Eggcellent_.

 <img src="/admin/branding/logos/Logo2.JPG" alt="Eggcellent team logo: an egg with team name" width="450" height="430">

 # Values

 An egg is simple, yet delicious.
 This icon represents our vision for our finished product: simple, intuitive, yet effective.

 # Project

-We are making a receipe manager.
+Our project will offer simple and easy way to make your food.
+One of the problems we face daily is 'What I need to cook something' or 'How do I cook something'.
+We will provide basic intructions with ingredients to make your cooking life easier!

 # Roster

 ## Kevin An

 <img src="/admin/group-images/KevinAn.jpg" alt="Kevin An" width="150" height="150">